aws/lumberyard/README.md

 ------------

 # Amazon Lumberyard
 Amazon Lumberyard is a free, AAA game engine that gives you the tools you need to create high quality games.
-This archive provides source for convenience only.
-If you are currently developing on the engine, all the [documentation archive can be found here](https://github.com/awsdocs/amazon-lumberyard-user-guide/).

 ## Acquiring Lumberyard source
 Each release of Lumberyard exists as a separate branch in GitHub.
 You can get Lumberyard from GitHub using the following steps: